mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 classes: wide
 ---

-I recently had to deploy a web app that kept large amounts of user data on the filesystem.
-I've fallen into this trap before where the app is easy to deploy initially, but then maintenance is a nightmare because any time I have to rebuild the server, I have to copy around a bunch of user-generated files manually.
+I recently had to deploy a web app that kept large amounts of user data on the local filesystem.
+This was a clear maintenance trap.
+If I ever had to rebuild the server from scratch, there would be lots of clunky manual effort to back up and restore all of its data files.
 I wanted a way to keep the application on the server but keep its state in a separate, independent location.

 {% include image.html file="naive-vs-desired.png" alt="Naive architecture vs desired architecture" max_width="771px" img_link="true" %}

-You might look at that diagram and think, "Duh, that's the separation between an app and a database," but what if the application's state is mostly files?
-There's cloud storage, but that usually requires the app to be designed for cloud storage.
+You might look at that diagram and think, "Duh!
+That's the separation between an app and a database," but what if the application's state is mostly files?
+There's cloud storage, of course, but that works best when the app natively understands requires the app to be designed for cloud storage.

 I solved this problem using Docker, Google Cloud Storage, and the gcsfuse utility.
-I couldn't find a good guide about how to do this properly, and there were a ton of "gotchas" throughout this process, so I decided to write my own tutorial in the hopes that it spares others from the headaches I went through.
+I couldn't find a good guide about how to do this properly, and there were a ton of "gotchas" throughout this process.
+I decided to write my own tutorial in the hopes that it spares others from the many land mines involved.

 # But why?

 Docker makes it easy for me to maintain the app because it simplifies state on the server.
 Whenever I want to push a new release, I can just build a Docker image locally and push it out to my server.

 Google Cloud Storage separates my app's code from its user-generated files.
 I can blow away my app server completely and deploy a new version and all of the data will remain.
 To the app, it's as if the files are all on the local filesystem.

-TODO: Diagram of what it looks like.

 # But why?